-I am an Associate Professor of Sociology in the Department of Social Sciences at the University Carlos III of Madrid, as well as a fellow at the Carlos III-Juan March Institute (IC3JM).
+I am an Associate Professor of Sociology in the Department of Social Sciences at the University Carlos III of Madrid, and a fellow at the Carlos III-Juan March Institute (IC3JM).
 I received my Ph.D. in Sociology from the University Pompeu Fabra.
-More recently, I earned a Master in Data Science and Big Data in 2017 from AFI.

-I have examined men and women’s occupational mobility, the career dynamics of occupational minorities, and workplace inequalities.
-More specifically, I have investigated the mechanisms of exclusion encountered by both men and women seeking non-traditional jobs.
+I examine men and women’s occupational mobility, the career dynamics of occupational minorities, and workplace inequalities.
+More specifically, I study the mechanisms of exclusion encountered by both men and women seeking non-traditional jobs.
 My work has appeared in Social Forces, Gender and Society, Work and Occupations, and Sociological Perspectives, among other academic journals.

-Currently, my research interests include the study of social patterns, machine learning modeling, and the analysis of unstructured data.
-Relatedly, I have carried out an experimental investigation into how companies can use social media to improve talent retention.
-Lately, I have begun studying the behavioral dynamics of women and men in social media networks.
+Lately, I have begun studying the behavioral dynamics of women and men in social networks.
 I seek to understand to what extent social media represents an opportunity for gender equality or merely reproduces the inequalities of the offline-world, thereby generating a virtual glass ceiling.